Link: Apply now for the Hilton Honors American Express Business Card

 Tip: Spend $15,000 On The Card Per Year

-While I think the Hilton Business Card is primarily worth getting for the perks that it offers, I also do think it’s worth spending $15,000 on the card every year to get a weekend night reward.
+While I think the Hilton Business Card is primarily worth getting for the perks that it offers, I also do think it’s worth spending $15,000 on the card every year to get a free night reward.

-To me, that’s really the sweet spot when it comes to spending on the card, since with that $15,000 of spending you’d earn at least 45,000 Honors points, plus a weekend night reward that can be redeemed at even Hilton’s top properties, which retail for up to 150,000 points per night.
+To me, that’s really the sweet spot when it comes to spending on the card, since with that $15,000 of spending you’d earn at least 45,000 Honors points, plus a free night reward that can be redeemed at even Hilton’s top properties, which retail for up to 150,000 points per night.

 Card Showdown: Hilton Surpass Vs. Hilton Business